 The Final Inspector will grant written partial acceptance for that portion of the Work or reject the Contractor’s request.
 Such written partial acceptance will designate what portion of the Work is accepted, the date of acceptance, and the warranty provisions started by the partial acceptance.

 Partial acceptance will relieve the Contractor of maintenance responsibility for the designated portion of the Work.
-This does not relieve the Contractor of responsibility to correct defective Work or repair damage caused by the Contractor or waive any other remedy to which the Department is entitled at law or in equity.
+This does not relieve the Contractor of responsibility to correct defective Work or repair damage caused by the Contractor or waive any other remedy to which the LPA is entitled at law or in equity.

 109.12 Final Acceptance.